devtron-labs/devtron/docs/user-guide/deploy-chart/examples/deploying-mysql-helm-chart.md

 ## 4. Extract the Service Name

-Copy the service name, it will be used to connect your application to mySQL.
+Copy the service name, it will be used to connect your application to MySQL.

 ![](../../../.gitbook/assets/sql2.png)